-For Virginia Beach and Chesapeake area patients who are having issues with their upper or lower jaws, corrective jaw surgery might be the answer.
+For Virginia Beach, Chesapeake, and Norfolk patients who are having significant oral health concerns, corrective jaw surgery might be the answer.
 This is a tool our doctors use to correct misalignment of the jaws or other congenital defects so a patient can have a beautiful as well as functional smile.
 Overall, it’s an excellent way for patients to improve their bite, correct their breathing problems, and much more.

 What Are the Different Kinds of Corrective Jaw Surgery?